phughesmcr/Miski/README.md

   // The schema relates to the input type above, in this case Vec2.
   // It defines how we want to store the expected datatype (number).
-  // Below we want to store it in a Float32Array, but any TypedArray will work.
+  // Since we know a Vec2 requires X and Y to be Float32Array, we can define the schema like so:
   schema: {
     x: Float32Array,
     y: Float32Array,